analogdevicesinc/ai8x-training/README.md

 #### Windows Systems

-Windows is not supported at this time.
+Windows is not supported for training networks at this time.

 #### Creating the Virtual Environment